Find Grad Schools

 15 Yearly Graduations

 University of Maryland - College Park is the 8th most popular school in the nation for students seeking a master's degree in urban affairs.
 Roughly 40,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+The average in-state tuition for full-time undergraduates is $9,695 per year, while in-state graduate students, on average, pay $16,238 per year.
 During the most recent year for which we have data, 15 people received their master's degree in urban affairs from UMCP.
-About 59% of this group were women, and 24% were students from an underrepresented racial-ethnic group.
+Of these students, 50% were women and 40% were members of underrepresented racial-ethnic groups.

 #9